life-itself/second-renaissance/README.md

 ## 2R Ecosystem Mapping Work

+### Cohere+ project

 - _Cohere+: an Erasmus+ project to uplevel the collective capacity of European change agents_, https://lifeitself.org/blog/2023/08/30/cohere-erasmus-mapping-announce **Announcement of Cohere+ project**
 - _Mapping Transformational Change Agents in Europe: Who do we Include?_, https://lifeitself.org/blog/2023/08/30/cohere-mapping-who-to-include **Sharing Cohere+ mapping inclusion criteria, some examples of selected organisations, and some discussion questions**

+### Deliberately Developmental Spaces Field-Building project

+- _Building the Field for Developmental Spaces: a new project in collaboration with Fetzer Institute, Commonweal & Ekskäret_, https://lifeitself.org/blog/2023/06/20/building-field-for-developmental-spaces **Announcement of DDS field-building project**

 ## 2R Research